lockvoid/therondb.com/_posts/2016-04-27-introducing-figure.md

 ## Open Source

 At Theron, we enjoy open-source!
-We released Figure under [the MIT License](https://github.com/rosendi/figure/blob/master/LICENSE)
+We released Figure under [the MIT License](https://github.com/rosendi/figure/blob/master/LICENSE).
-The development stack is React, Redux, and Node and Figure itself is written in TypeScript.
+The development stack is React, Redux, and Node; Figure itself is written in TypeScript.
 Check [the feature issues](https://github.com/rosendi/figure/issues?q=is%3Aissue+is%3Aopen+label%3A%22type%3A+feature%22) to learn about our plans, and send pull requests with new features.
 We really appreciate it.